Art exhibits and gallery openings in Fairfield County

 Historical

 Taking the Cure, on view through Nov.
 17, Westport Historical Society, 25 Avery Pl., Westport.
 Exhibit casts a lens on the social management of mental illness.
 Vision & Dignity: The Art of George Hand Wright, through Nov.
-17. Info: westporthistory.org.
+17. Becoming Westport, on view through June 30, 2020.
+Info: westporthistory.org.

 The New Canaan Museum and Historical Society, 13 Oenoke Ridge, New Canaan.
+History of New Canaan’s Fire Company No.1, includes photographs, memorabilia, medals, uniforms chronicling 140 years of the company’s history, through Oct.
+26. Ponus: The Man & The Monument, Oct.
+27, 4 p.m., a talk by Patricia Funt Oxman on the 1897 unveiling of the Ponus Monument and on Chief Ponus and the New Canaan ancestors who changed his world.
+They Called New Canaan Home, Oct.
+29, 11 a.m., a book presentation by Art Hahn.
 Common Ground: Irwin by award-winning photographer Torrance York on exhibit at the Gores Pavilion in Irwin Park through Nov.
 3. Northeast Waterscapes: Artists Explore Oceans, Rivers, Harbors, Nov.
 1-Dec.
 14. Reception, Nov.
 1, 5:30-7:30 p.m.
 Hours vary so call the historical society to confirm.
 Info: nchistory.org.

 Norwalk Historical Society Museum, 141 East Ave., Norwalk.
 Info: norwalkhistoricalsociety.org or 203-846-0525.